GrinonBarrett/Taksidos/Optional Rules/Character Creation/Species/Dusken.md

 ### Special Features

-**Retained Skill**: You gain proficiency in a skill of your choice.

 **Shadowy**: Dusken are creatures of shadow and as a result possess a few traits which make them difficult to deal with;
 The dusken exists where the light does not touch, this means they may only exist in a constant state of darkness.
  • So long as it does not end the round in it, the dusken may use its movement to cross illuminated areas.